clementpeleman/Tipple/migrations/README.md

    - Provide a function to migrate existing data
    - (Optionally) Rename or drop the old table after confirming migration success

+## Important Notes

+1. **Transaction Handling**: The initial implementation included transaction functions (`begin_transaction`, `commit_transaction`, `rollback_transaction`), but these have been removed due to Supabase limitations with the `EXECUTE` command in RPC functions.
+The wine service now handles operations sequentially without explicit transactions.

 ## API Changes

 The API endpoints have been updated to work with the new schema: